-We have worked with AccessAble to provide detailed information for all of our departments, wards and services at Guy's Hospital, St Thomas' Hospital, our community services and Evelina London Children's Hospital.
+We have worked with AccessAble to provide detailed information for all of our departments, wards and services at Guy's Hospital, St Thomas' Hospital, Cancer Centre at Guy's, our community services and Evelina London Children's Hospital.

 DisabledGo logoSurveyors from AccessAble spent several months at our hospitals surveying corridors, wards, parking facilities, clinics and other public areas of our hospitals and community sites.
 Patients, visitors and staff can use the guide to find a whole range of accessibility information, such as where a department is located in relation to the main entrance, where car parking spaces are located, whether there are lifts to access other floors, whether a hearing loop is fitted at reception, information about accessible toilets and much more.

 The guides are available online at the AccessAble website for:

 Disability Confident Employer